Personal Loan Options

 As a rule, avoid payday lenders and carefully evaluate repayment terms and interest rates before borrowing.
 Personal loans can be cheaper than credit card balances and offer a way to consolidate several debts into one.

 Credit card debt is revolving debt while personal loans are installment debt.
-Credit rating agencies treat revolving and installment debt differently, and transferring debt from revolving to installment can improve your credit score.
+Credit rating agencies treat revolving and installment debt differently and transferring debt from revolving to installment can improve your credit score.

 How is My Credit Affected by a Personal Loan?

-If you are using a personal loan to consolidate and pay down credit card debt, you might discover that your credit score improves rapidly.
 A significant part of a credit score is based on credit utilization, which is the percentage of your credit in use.
 Since personal loans generally don’t involve a credit line, transferring debt from revolving credit card debt to the installment debt of a personal loan will lower your credit utilization amount, and that will have a favorable impact on your credit score.

 Personal loans can help you rebuild credit and pay off debt without the help of a debt consolidation company.
 This can save you money, but it isn’t an option for everyone.
-If your credit score has dropped below 580 as the result of high amounts of revolving debt, it is unlikely you will be able to find a personal loan that makes financial sense.
-Before seeking a personal loan, it pays to know your credit score and find out what interest rates lenders charge.
-The lower your score, the higher your interest rate will be.
+If your credit score has dropped below 580 as a result of high amounts of revolving debt, it is unlikely you will be able to find a personal loan that makes financial sense.

 If you think you’ll have a hard time making on-time payments on your loan, think twice about borrowing the money.
-Defaulting on a personal loan can severely damage your credit score if the default is reporting to one of the rating agencies.
-If you borrow the money from a family member and fail to repay, you might lose an important relationship and if you signed a contract, you could be sued.
-So always think ahead.
+Defaulting on a personal loan can severely damage your credit score if the default is reported to one of the rating agencies.

 Taking Out a Personal Loan: Banks vs. Credit Unions